Blog written by:

 Office 365 / SharePoint Online – Get Link

 I put this separately as it is a different way for getting a Link.
-It also seems to use a ‘docid’, see below link:
+It also seems to use a type of ‘docid’, see below link:

 This looks to be a link that will not break but I will test that out and post my results here.